-Settings: 0 to 790 ft, or 0 to 257 m (International models only); Default = 0 ft
+Settings: 0 to 990 ft or 0 to 397 m [International Models only]; Default = 0

-Upper Range sets the shallowest depth range that will be displayed on the Sonar and Big Digits Views.
+Upper Range sets the shallowest depth range that will be displayed on the Sonar, Split Sonar, Circular Flasher, and Big Digits Views.
 Upper Range is often used with Lower Range.